wp-plugins/schreikasten/readme.txt

 9. 'Right now' widget in dashboard with Schreikasten's data.

 == Changelog ==

+= 0.14.7.6 =
+* Added some design to comments list.
+* First release with croatian translation.
+Thanks Dražen Klisurić.

 = 0.14.7.5 =
 * Solved bug with tracking system.